dragonchain/dragonchain/README.md

   },
   "payload": {
-    "command": "Some data to be checked or stored", "timestamp": XXXXXXXXX <--- Is current epoch in seconds `date "%s"` }
+    "command": "Some data to be checked or stored", "timestamp": XXXXXXXXX <--- Is current epoch in seconds `date +"%s"` }
 }
 ```